-The development of the brain has, however, long since taken the lead in human evolution and, considering the immense difference in intellectual capacity, it is surprising that there should be so little obvious structural difference between the brain of man and that of the higher apes.
-As Huxley has pointed out :- human brain is far in advance of that of any ape.
+The development of the brain has, however, long since taken the lead in human evolution and, considering the immense difference in intellectual capacity, it is surprising that there should be so little structural difference between the brain of man and that of the higher apes.
+As Huxley has pointed out :-

-"It is only in minor characters, such as the greater excavation of the anterior lobes, the constant presence of fissures usually absent in man, and the different disposition and proportions of some convolutions, that the Chimpanzee's or the Orang's brain can be structurally distinguished from Man's."
+"It is only in minor characters, such as the greater excavation of the anterior lobes, the constant presence of fissures usually absent in man, and the different disposition and proportions of some convolutions, that the Chimpanzee's or the Orang's brain can be structurally distinguished from Man's."1

-Intellectual capacity appears, however, to depend mainly upon the size of the cerebral hemispheres, which is doubtless correlated with the number of nerve cells present, and in this respect the
+Intellectual capacity appears, however, to depend mainly upon the size of the cerebral hemispheres, which is doubtless correlated with the number of nerve cells present, and in this respect the human brain is far in advance of that of any ape.